-The most beautiful route through South East Asia
+The best route through South East Asia: Itinerary for travellers

 Notes from a Traveller

-The route through South East Asia is meant to be very budget friendly.
-If you are on a higher budget, you can either skip some places or switch from bus to plane to save some hassle and get some more comfort.
+Also, the route through South East Asia is made to be very budget friendly.
+If you are on a higher budget, you can switch from bus to plane to save some hassle and get some more comfort.
 The starting point of your journey through South East Asia can also vary and you can set up this recommended route individually to fit your own plans.

-The best stops in Vietnam: Hanoi, the North of Vietnam, Ha Long Bay, Ninh Binh, Hue,Hoi An, Saigon
+The best stops in Vietnam: Hanoi, the North of Vietnam, Ha Long Bay, Ninh Binh, Hue,Hoi An and Saigon

-From Saigon you can take the bus over the border to Cambodia.
+From Saigon/ Ho Chi Minh you can take the bus over the border to Cambodia.
 This trip is fairly easy and no complicated at all as this is a popular route to take.
 Crossing the border, you will get your visa.
 Make sure to get some USD before travelling to Cambodia.
 This allows you to pay for the visa and the transportation once you arrive.

 It is best to stop in Phnom Penh at first.
 This is the capital of Cambodia and a great place to start exploring the country.
 As this is all about “diving deep into history” you should plan your route to Siem Reap to explore the ancient temple town of Angkor Wat.
 The whole country is all about learning more about its history – both meant positively and negatively, as you will learn in Phnom Penh.

-The best stops in Cambodia: Phnom Penh, Koh Rong, Koh Rong Saloem, Siem Reap
+The best stops in Cambodia: Phnom Penh, Koh Rong, Koh Rong Saloem and Siem Reap with Angkor Wat

 Any traveller has been dreaming of visiting Thailand one day.
 The country is actually too big and too exciting to be explored in just one visit.
 Therefore, it is recommended to first explore the North of Thailand.